awesome-workshop/docker-singularity-hats/setup.md

 VcXsrv, though there are others available.

 If you would like to use cygwin, you will need to install [winpty](https://github.com/rprichard/winpty) and prefix your docker command like `winpty docker`.

+**We will also introduce a VNC option, which doesn't reply on X11.**

 {% include links.md %}